huygia12/chat-app-client/README.md

 npm install
 ```

-you need to have `.env` file in root folder (can
+you need to have `.env` file (can
-be `.env.production` for production and `.env.developmemt` for development, in the file you
+be `.env.production` for production in `environments/production` folder and `.env.developmemt` for development in `environments/development` folder, in the file you
 need `VITE_[key]=value` each line.
 See list of required environment
 variables [here](#-list-of-available-environment-variables):<br>